wmetcalf/re_wrappers_delight/README.rst

 Documentation
 =============

-Consult the docstring in the source code or interactively through ipython or ``pydoc re2`` etc.
+Consult the docstrings in the source code or interactively through ipython or ``pydoc re2`` etc.

 Unicode Support